 - Works with the fresh water and electrical capabilities that you have available.

-Now, let’s be honest, you really aren’t here to learn everything about the best composting toilets.
+Now, let’s be honest, you really aren’t here to learn everything about the top composting toilets.
 You want the right information on which one to purchase.
 Luckily, you came to the right place!
-Keep reading below and see our top recommendations.
+Keep reading below and see our top recommendations for best composting toilets.

-If you still are confused and need a bit more information, there is also some excellent educational information about these types of toilets.
+If you still are confused and need a bit more information, there is also some excellent educational information about these types.
 This information is great if you are not exactly sure what you need and want to know more.